-[8] The factual background in so far as it relates to controlling prostitution for gain concerns the management of a total of at least five brothels in Northern Ireland by you Rong Chen.
-That control was aided and abetted by you Simon Dempsey and

-- (a) 11 Tates Avenue, Belfast,

-- (b) 615 Lisburn Road, Belfast and

-- (c) 1 Lanyon Manor, 2 Eglantine Place, Belfast.
+- [8] The factual background in so far as it relates to controlling prostitution for gain concerns the management of a total of at least five brothels in Northern Ireland by you Rong Chen.
+That control was aided and abetted by you Simon Dempsey and you Jason Owen Hinton.
+Three of those brothels were in Belfast and at the following addresses, namely - (a) 11 Tates Avenue, Belfast, - (b) 615 Lisburn Road, Belfast and - (c) 1 Lanyon Manor, 2 Eglantine Place, Belfast.